Life Skills Education and Counseling - Mpumiro - Mpumiro Primary School

 In the country we looked at right to employment, right to health, right security, to marry representation among others.

 When we looked at marriage and Lorna asked whether these persons have a right to get married ?.
 The community mentioned yes why not and Lorna asked what if today they found out that their partner had HIV would they still stay married?
 There was a silence and then one person mentioned they should marry themselves both with the same status and one woman mentioned it’s also her right to not marry that person.
 Lorna mentioned that it’s true what the lady had mentioned that everyone has their own right but also saying that they should marry themselves even though it’s true it’s also another form of stigma where it should be left to them to decide.
 Overall it was a great lesson , with great discussions Lorna thanked them and also the chairman thanked Lorna for the days lesson together with the community .

 2021-05-26 - Purpose: Lorna will teach on HIV /AIDS and behavior change which will probably be the last topic on HIV .
 They also requested more on discordant couples and Lorna hopes to tag with Manuela or Irene for this lesson.

 The community is still working on some facilities which are lacking

 Program Expected Of Village

 Come in larger numbers

 Program Staff Preparations Next Visit

-Call prior, prepare notes to teach
+Call two or more people prior to the visit and prepare notes to teach